 b) Any possible two-character ASCII combination.

+An applied-for gTLD string that is found to be too similar to a) or b) above will not pass this review.

+A new sub-section 2.3 is suggested for Module 2, Section 2.2.1.3.2 String Requirements, Part II (under Section 2.2.1.3 DNS Stability Review):

-An applied-for gTLD string that is found to be too similar to a) or b) above will not pass this review.In addition to visual similarity, for Single-character IDN strings in alphabetic scripts, the String Similarity Panel may take into consideration other aspects of confusability in their assessment, such as the likelihood of user slip with relevance to keyboard layouts.
+In addition to the String Similarity Review as laid out in Section 2.2.1.1 above, for Single-character IDN strings in alphabetic scripts, the DNS Stability Panel may take into consideration other aspects of confusability in their assessment, such as the likelihood of user slip with relevance to keyboard layouts.

 The following edits are suggested for Module 2, Section 2.2.1.3.2 String Requirements, Part III 3.2: